rednblkx/HomeKey-ESP32/docs/content/API/WebServerManager.md

 ## API Endpoints (Routes)

 The server exposes the following categories of endpoints.
-All are subject to Basic HTTP Authentication if enabled.
+All are subject to Basic HTTP Authentication if enabled — except the static/asset routes and the captive-portal endpoints, which are intentionally unauthenticated (the WebSocket uses session-based authentication instead).

 ### Static Content

-*   `GET /static/*`, `GET /_app/*`, `GET /*`: Serves static files for the web UI from the LittleFS filesystem.
+*   `GET /static/*`, `GET /assets/*`, `GET /*`: Serves static files for the web UI from the LittleFS filesystem.
 It automatically handles content types and serves pre-compressed `.gz` files to capable browsers.

 ### Configuration Management